DFE-Digital/register-trainee-teachers-prototype/app/views/_includes/data-sharing-agreement.md

 ### If you’re an accredited provider

-To notify the DfE with your consent to the terms of this data sharing agreement, email <a href="mailto:becomingateacher@digital.education.gov.uk?subject=Register DSA consent">becomingateacher@digital.education.gov.uk</a> with confirmation.
+To notify the DfE with your consent to the terms of this data sharing agreement, email [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk?subject=Register%20DSA%20consent) with confirmation.

 ### If you’re a lead school